pybind/pybind11/docs/compiling.rst

 .. warning::

-    If you use FindPython2/FindPython3 instead of FindPython, use the individual targets listed below, and avoid targets that directly include Python parts.
+    If you use FindPython2 and FindPython3 to dual-target Python, use the individual targets listed below, and avoid targets that directly include Python parts.